American Speech-Language-Hearing Association

 Costs may be a consideration if other less costly procedures, products, or programs are available and if there is comparability in terms of documented benefits.

-Experience: Have you talked with others who have experience with this procedure, product, or program?
+Have you talked with others who have experience with this procedure, product, or program?
 What was their experience?
-Have you considered posting a query on ASHA's interactive member forum on its Web site?

 It is mandatory for ASHA members to abide by ASHA's Code of Ethics and only do what they are trained and competent to do and only use procedures that benefit the client.

-Information/Policies: Have you checked to see if there are any ASHA statements or guidelines on this topic?
+Does ASHA have statements or guidelines on this topic?

 Related background information and policy documents may assist in making an informed decision.